Blog

 • Definition: Driving at a speed that exceeds the posted speed limit.

-• Focus: Primarily on the speed itself.
+• Focus: Primarily on the speed itself, especially when a driver is going too fast for conditions.

 Reckless Driving: